kingparra/hpfp/18_-_monad/notes.rst

 18.5.1 Identity laws
 ^^^^^^^^^^^^^^^^^^^^
+Basically both of these laws are saying that ``return`` should be neutral and not perform any computation.

 * **Right identity**: ``m >>= return`` :math:`=` ``m``
 * **Left identity**: ``return x >>= f`` :math:`=` ``f x``